s0l0ist/node-seal/README.md

 Microsoft SEAL is not a fully homomorphic encryption library and as such, encrypted ciphers have a limit on the total number of evaluations performed before decryption fails.
 When designing a leveled homomorphic algorithm, you can test the limits to see where decryption fails and where you can increase the `computationLevel` or manually tweak the parameters.
-Unfortunately, you cannot perform any evaluations with this library at this time, but it is in future plans.

 Steps:
 1. Import the library
 2. Create encryption parameters and initialize the context (sets the library to work in a given constraint of parameters)
 3. Create or load previously generated public/secret keys
-4. Create some data to encrypt and save or send it to a 3rd party for evaluation.
-Optionally send the `RelinKeys` and `GaloisKeys` as well (although these are much larger).
+4. Create some data to encrypt and save, send it to a 3rd party for evaluation, or evaluate locally
+5. Perform homomorphic evaluations on encrypted data
-5. Receive the cipher result and decrypt
+6. Decrypt the encrypted cipher result

 ## Example